AndreasLF/amortized-inference-for-spectroscopy/README.md

 # About
-This repsoitory is part of my bachelor thesis in Artificial Intelligence and Data Science at DTU
+This repsoitory is part of my bachelor thesis in Artificial Intelligence and Data Science at DTU.
+The title of the thesis is "Amortized inference for spectroscopy".

 # Structure of repo
 The repo is structured as follows: